 What does Kabuki mean?
 How is this term used in politics?

-Kabuki theatre is a stylized Japanese dance-drama tradition.
-Its origins date back to the early 17th century.
+Kabuki theatre is a stylised Japanese dance-drama tradition.
+Its origins date back to the early 17th century, when it rapidly grew in popularity

-Key charecterisitics of Kabuki include operatic plot lines, masks and heavy make-up.
-Shouting at other actors is encouraged.
+Key characteristics of Kabuki include operatic plot lines, masks and heavy make-up.
+Shouting at other actors is encouraged, but though are common elements pantomime the tone is more delicate.
+As Louis Levene puts it:

 David Bowie was an early enthusiast, learning a form of Kabuki while working with mime artist, Lindsey Kemp.
 Bowie later borrowed heavily from the kabuki tradition in the creation of Ziggy Stardust.